hackob/jcl-examples/README.md

 # JCL Examples for Mainframe Professionals

-This open-source repository offers a wide range of well-documented JCL examples for various mainframe utilities.
+This repository offers a wide range of well-documented JCL examples for various mainframe utilities.
 The goal is to provide a comprehensive resource for both educational purposes and for experienced developers to find solutions to common tasks.

 ### What you will find: